mkenny10/RNA_seq/MasterNotes.md

 # Project Objectives
 This project seeks to determine the differential gene expression of the human commensal yeast, *Candida albicans*, when grown in the presence and absence of thiamine.
 Six total samples were included in this analysis: WTA1, WTB1, and WTC1, which were grown in the presence of thiamine, and WTA2, WTB2, and WTC2, which were grown in the absence of thiamine.

-For the purposes of this workflow, we only performed our analyses on the WTA2 sample, with data from the other five samples provided from other groups working on the project.
+For the purposes of this workflow, we only performed our analyses on the WTA2 sample, with analysis of the other five samples provided by other groups working on the project.

 # Project Data
 Data for this analysis was provided by Dr. Ronda Rolfes.
 The files we analyzed were reads of *C. albicans* RNA, sequenced with Illumina technology.
 Our group utilized two data files, WTA2_1.fq.gz and WTA2_2.fq.gz, which represent the forward and reverse reads of the transcripts for the WTA2 sample.